5 Marketing Lessons Learned From Gong’s Super Bowl Ad

 This doesn’t only help you build successful relationships with your team, it helps prospective candidates remember you - they see those billboards and say, oh wow, I want to work for a company that values their employees like this!

 Udi learned about the Super Bowl opportunity towards the end of 2020 and the Super Bowl was in Feb.
-He recounts what happened next:
+He recounted what happened next:

 “I got a call from Monika about Super Bowl adverts and I was kind of like ah thanks, this is great but you guys are probably way too expensive for me so let’s keep in touch for another year.
 But she pushed back and said, she might have options at an affordable cost.”